Aboriginal and community engagement

 Local Aboriginal groups have been active participants in existing condition environmental studies and fieldwork programs to date.

-The project will continue to increase its Aboriginal and community engagement in parallel with the environmental assessment process through activities such as community information sessions, small group and individual meetings.
+The project will continue to engage with Aboriginal groups and stakeholders in parallel with the environmental assessment process through activities such as community information sessions, small group and individual meeting.

 View our community newsletters: